AdobeDocs/experience-platform.en/help/web-sdk/commands/setconsent.md

 ---
 title: setConsent
-description: Used on each page to track the user's consent.
+description: Used on each page to track your users' consent preferences.
 exl-id: d01a6ef1-4fa7-4a60-a3a1-19568b4e0d23
 ---